Sandra Susanibar-Adaniya, MD, MS

 Charles Schiffer, MD

-Professor, Emeritus Department of Oncology, Wayne State University School of Medicine
+Professor, Emeritus Department of Oncology, Wayne State University School of Medicine, Detroit, MI

 Dr. Charles Schiffer, MD is Professor Emeritus in the Department of Oncology at Wayne State University School of Medicine in Detroit, Michigan.
 Dr. Schiffer retired as a hematologist and medical oncologist at the Barbara Ann Karmanos Cancer Institute in 2020.
 He was the leader of the Hematology Oncology Multidisciplinary Team (MDT) and is still very active with the team, often participating in panel discussions and more.
 He directed the Hematology and Medical Oncology Fellowship program for approximately 15 years.
 Dr. Schiffer earned his M.D. at New York University School of Medicine.
 He completed his internship, residency, and chief residency in Internal Medicine at Bellevue Hospital under the auspices of New York University School of Medicine and had subsequent training and positions at the Baltimore Cancer Research Institute, National Cancer Institute and the University of Maryland School of Medicine, where he served as Chief of the Division of Hematology.
 He has also served as Chief of the Division of Hematology/Oncology and Director of Clinical Research at the Karmanos Cancer Institute.
 He has authored and co-authored more than 300 articles and 80 book chapters on topics concerning the treatment of leukemia in adults, platelet transfusion, and granulocyte transfusion therapy, among others.
 He has served on the Editorial Boards for Blood, the Journal of Clinical Oncology, International Journal of Hematology, Transfusion Medicine Reviews and Transfusion, and reviews articles for multiple journals.
 Committee memberships have included Chairman of the Leukemia Committee of the Cancer and Leukemia Group B, Chairman of the Food and Drug Administration Oncologic Drug Advisory Committee, and grant reviews for the NCI and Leukemia/Lymphoma Society of America.
 Dr. Schiffer has been named among American Health Magazine’s and Castle Connelly’s “Best Doctors in America,” “Best Cancer Specialists in the US.”
 In 2006, he received the Dr. John J. Kenney Award from the Leukemia/Lymphoma Society of America and the Celgene Award for Career Achievement in Hematology.
 He has received multiple teaching awards from Wayne State University and was inducted into the Academy of Scholars, the highest recognition accorded to academic faculty at the University.
 Dr. Schiffer received the 2024 ASH Mentor Award at the 66th ASH Annual Meeting and Exposition.